gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] Parsing the blueprint to display data
 - [ ] Add a mailer
 - [ ] GA
+- [ ] Handle multipe blueprint mods, add js in the blueprint and search form to load versions according to the selected mod

 # Deploy